The guide covers all carbon steel and cast iron cookware, including woks, frypans, pots, and deep fryers.

 Section 4: How to maintain your carbon steel cookware

-• Protective layers wearing off is typical for non-nitrided cookware.
-To avoid black residue, consider nitrided options like Yoshikawa, Tsubame, or Riverlight.
+- Protective layers wearing off is typical for non-nitrided cookware.
+For stronger performance, consider nitrided options like Yoshikawa, Tsubame, or Riverlight.

 Section 6: Deep fryer guide